AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 ## Usage

-To use Cluster template all you need to do is define a valid cluster template yml file.
-If this file is present on a clean Axon Server startup, it will automatically be picked up, and the cluster will be configured accordingly.
+To use the cluster template feature, all you need to do is define a valid cluster template yml file.
+If this file is present on a fresh Axon Server startup, it will automatically be picked up and the cluster will be configured accordingly.

 {% hint style="warn" %}
 Each cluster node needs to have the cluster template yml file copy.
 Each node will read this file, find its own configuration and configure itself.